CaptainKinoti/baseleg/README.md

 # baseleg
-Drone Services Provider in Kenya
+This is a web app showing areas of interest for drone operations in Kenya